RJuro/druid22-d/README.md

 ## Some reflection
 * "Trial decision" variable name a bit ambiguous
 * Potential differences in other legal regimes (see paper 2)
-* Interaction with the legal / tech. team
+* Interaction with the legal / tech. team; How much is it really about the CEO?
 * Governance of IP and CEO involvement?
 * How much is it "gambling” and political?
 What does it tell us about the overall system?
-* Follow-up needed! e.g., qualitative interviews
+* Probably follow-up needed. e.g., qualitative interviews